XMPro/public-docs-pages/docs/resources/faqs/external-content/youtube/2020/how-to-create-and-manage-templates----xmpro-app-designer.md

-# How To Create And Manage Templates Xmpro App Designer
+# How To Create and Manage Templates  - XMPRO App Designer
 {% embed url="https://www.youtube.com/watch?v=FxK2-BKhbM4" %}

-Learn how to use templates in the XMPRO App Designer to save time when designing your real-time Event Intelligence Applications.&#x20;
+Learn how to use templates in the XMPRO App Designer to save time when designing your real-time Event Intelligence Applications.

 Need help with creating your XMPRO apps?
 Send an email to support@xmpro.com

 Go to [https://xmpro.com](https://xmpro.com) if you want to learn more about how you can build real-time applications with our Event Intelligence Platform.
 <details>

-<summary>Transcript</summary>

-welcome to another training video from
+<summary>Transcript</summary>welcome to another training video from

 accent pros today we will be looking at